Duke Fuqua Application Essay Tips, 2023-2024

 Candidates who applied to the Daytime MBA program between July 2022 and May 2022 are considered re-applicants.

 It is not uncommon for it to take more than one try to achieve a goal.
 Please share with us the self-reflection process that you underwent after last year’s application and how you have grown as a result.
 How did it shape your commitment to Fuqua and inspire your decision to reapply?

 Your response will be limited to 1 page (500 words maximum).

 Ideally, in the time between your previous application and now, you have made progress in certain areas of your life and career and have seized on opportunities to learn and/or accomplish meaningful things.
-Fuqua wants to know not only what you have new to bring to the table this year but also that you are the kind of person who is not easily deterred by setbacks (in this case, not being accepted) and who continues to strive toward their goals even when their originally intended path does not come to fruition.
+Fuqua wants to know not only what new skills and experiences you bring to the table this year but also that you are the kind of person who is not easily deterred by setbacks (in this case, not being accepted) and who continues to strive toward their goals even when their originally intended path does not come to fruition.
 In addition, the admissions committee wants to be able to gauge your capacity for self-assessment and to understand what specifically about the school’s program inspires your ongoing interest.
 Very simply, outline for the admissions committee what you have done, gained, and learned since you last applied, clearly communicating that your efforts were fueled by your desire to be part of and contribute in a meaningful way to the Fuqua community.